DAOmasons/.github/profile/README.md

 This path is difficult but it is designed to be as fair as possible.

 Read more about the Core Member Track here.

+For more information stop by our webpage [www.daomasons.com](https://www.daomasons.com/) or come into our [Discord](https://discord.gg/9mHjZGaSj7) to say hi.